-18. Delegation of Functions
+19. Delegation of Functions

-- 18.1 The following will be determined by either the Licensing Committee or one of its sub-committees: - S Application for a personal licence where there are relevant unspent convictions: - The review of a premises licence or club premises certificate; - Decision to object when the local authority is the consultee and not the relevant authority considering the application; - S Determination of a police objection to a temporary event notice. - The following will be determined by either the Licensing Committee or one of its sub-committees where a relevant representation has been made: - S Application for a personal licence; - S Application for a premises licence or club premises certificate; - S Application for a provisional statement; - Application for variation to a premises licence or club premises certificate: - § Application to vary a designated premises supervisor; - S Application for transfer of a premises licence; - S Application for interim authority. - 18.3 The Licensing Authority will ensure that all members appointed to serve as members on the Licensing Committee will have undergone appropriate training before they act in that capacity.
+- 19.1 The following will be determined by either the Licensing Committee or one of its sub-committees: - Application for a personal licence where there are relevant unspent convictions; - The review of a premises licence or club premises certificate; - Decision to object when the local authority is the consultee and not the relevant authority considering the application; - Determination of a police objection to a temporary event notice. - 19.2 The following will be determined by either the Licensing Committee or one of its sub-committees where a relevant representation has been made: - Application for a personal licence; - Application for a premises licence or club premises certificate; - Application for a provisional statement; - Application for variation to a premises licence or club premises certificate (other than for a minor variation); - Application to vary a designated premises supervisor; - Application for transfer of a premises licence; - · Application for interim authority. - 19.3 The Licensing Authority will ensure that all members appointed to serve as members on the Licensing Committee will have undergone appropriate training before they act in that capacity.

-19. Period of Validity and Review
+20. Period of Validity and Review

-- 19.1 This statement of licensing policy will come into force on 7 January 2008 and be valid for three years, subject to review. - 19.2 The policy will be kept under review during the period of validity and if necessary amendments made.
+- 20.1 This statement of licensing policy will come into force on 7 January 2011 and be valid for three years, subject to review. - 20.2 The policy will be kept under review during the period of validity and if necessary amendments made.

-20. Contacts
+21. Contacts

-20.1 Anybody wishing to contact the Licensing Authority with regard to this Policy Statement can do so as follows:
+21.1 Anybody wishing to contact the Licensing Authority with regard to this Policy Statement can do so as follows: